Skip to main content

 2. State taxes: State lottery tax rates vary from 0% to 10.9%.
 Some states have no income tax at all, California specifically exempts lottery winnings, and others tax lottery prizes at the standard state income tax rate.

-The total effective tax rate on a large jackpot can reach 40% to 50% when combining federal and state taxes.
+We see winners caught off guard by this: the total effective tax rate on a large jackpot can reach 40% to 50% when combining federal and state taxes.
 This is one reason many winners choose the annuity payout option, which spreads the income across 30 years and may keep each year's payment in a lower tax bracket.
 For a detailed comparison, see our guide on lottery lump sum vs. annuity.

 Federal Lottery Tax Rates (2026)